azalk/GoChest/README.md

 }
 ```

 `estimates` will now be a slice containing a list of changepoints at least `0.03 * len(sequence)` apart in increasing order.
-The slice can be emtpy.
+The slice can be empty.

 If you do not know the number of generating processes you can call the `ListEstimator` instead like following